scottcarver/wp-withagency/README.md

 # 🤖 WP With Agency
 This WordPress plugin enables new functionality in WP CLI through the `wp withagency` subcommands.
 These commands will generate theme code to in an *agency style*.
 The repo includes a directory `/docs/` which details both the plugin's usage, and a standardized approach to WordPress development.
-[View the documentation.](https://xxxxxxxx.netlify.app/)

 ## Background
 The structure of this plugin aims to mimic functionality seen in the core WP-CLI code, while staying minimal.
 We use "Mustache" for generating a very similar way to the "scaffold" command.